utkunsal/Social-Media-App/README.md

 # Social-Media-App
-Mobile Social Media App with MongoDB, Express.js, React Native and Node.js
+Social Media App with MongoDB, Express.js, React Native and Node.js

-You can share posts with images, search for users and follow/unfollow them, see posts from who you follow and view profiles of other users by clicking on their usernames.
+An iOS/Android app where users can share posts with images, search for users and follow/unfollow them, see posts from who they follow and view profiles of other users by clicking on their usernames.